SHAREHOLDER ALERT: Labaton Suc - GuruFocus.com

-Labaton Sucharow, a nationally ranked and award-winning shareholder rights law firm, announces that it is investigating Hyzon Motors Inc. ("Hyzon Motors" or the "Company") (NASDAQ: HYZN) for potential violations of the federal securities laws.
+Labaton Sucharow, a nationally ranked and award-winning shareholder rights law firm, announces that it is investigating TuSimple Holdings Inc. ("TuSimple" or the "Company") (NASDAQ: TSP) for potential violations of the federal securities laws.

-After the market closed on August 4, 2022, Hyzon Motors disclosed in a SEC filing that "the Company's Board of Directors appointed a committee of independent board members to investigate, with the assistance of independent outside counsel and other advisors, certain issues regarding revenue recognition timing and internal controls and procedures, primarily pertaining to its China operations."
-The Company further announced that "Due to the ongoing investigation, the Company will be unable to file its Form 10-Q for the quarter ended June 30, 2022 by August 15, 2022, the due date for filing, and does not have an anticipated filing date at this time."

-Following this news, when trading of Hyzon Motors opened on August 5, 2022 the price of the shares fell sharply - over 39% in midmorning trading.
+The investigation focuses on whether the Company issued false and/or misleading statements and/or failed to disclose information pertinent to investors.
+TuSimple is the subject of a Wall Street Journal article published on August 1, 2022.
+The article alleges that one of the Company's autonomously driven trucks left its lane of travel without warning before striking a cement barricade.
+The article states that the accident "underscores concerns that the autonomous-trucking company is risking safety on public roads in a rush to deliver driverless trucks to market."
+Although the Company attempted to blame human error, the Journal points out that "it was the autonomous-driving system that turned the wheel and that blaming the entire accident on human error is misleading."
+The article also reveals that the Federal Motor Carrier Safety Administration has launched a "safety compliance investigation."
+Based on this news, shares of TuSimple lost almost 10% on the same day.

-If you currently own stock or options in Hyzon Motors Inc. and suffered a loss, click+here+to+participate.
+If you currently own stock or options in TuSimple Holdings Inc. and suffered a loss, click+here+to+participate.

 If you want to receive additional information and protect your investments free of charge, please contact David J. Schwartz using the toll-free number (800) 321-0476 or via email at [email protected].